jpbarto/sagemaker-tensorflow-workshop/README.md

 ### Lab 3: [Airflow Automation](https://amazon-mwaa-for-analytics.workshop.aws/en/workshop.html)

-With the guidance of the linked lab materials above you will build an ML workflor with Apache Airflow and Amazon SageMaker.
+With the guidance of the linked lab materials below you will build an ML workflow with Apache Airflow and Amazon SageMaker.

 1. Begin by [populating an Amazon S3 bucket](https://amazon-mwaa-for-analytics.workshop.aws/en/workshop/setup/s3.html) with data to be used by Apache Airflow.
     > Note that the Amazon S3 Bucket has already been created for you.